Reyhan Şahin: Reception

 The Bremen city magazine citybeat attests that she is a woman who "suffers from a penetrating urge to present herself and [...] desperately wants to make a career, no matter what the price."
 The Hamburger Abendblatt criticized her internet broadcast as "tasteless," and the taz objected that her "coarse, revealing appearance [...] hardly triggers discussions about integrations" but "rather about emancipation and taste."
 The online magazine Europolitan even denies her any feminine emancipation effect.

 In mid-2008, Şahin's accusation that Charlotte Roche had plagiarized Şahin's literary style in her debut novella Feuchtgebiete was prominently discussed in the German print media.

 About her taboo-violating lyrics, the rapper says she is concerned with Turkish-female emancipation; Şahin sees herself as the antithesis of male-chauvinist rappers like Sido or Bushido.
 She expressed her displeasure with how German-Turkish women are viewed in Germany in an interview with the taz.
 Sonja Pohlmann and Caroline Fetscher from the Tagesspiegel agree with her insofar as they see Lady Bitch Ray as a representative of the "alpha girls," a new generation of hedonistic feminists.
 Sociologist Paula-Irene Villa sees her as a "successful example of women's empowerment."

 Şahin's appearance on Menschen bei Maischberger was met with a particularly broad media response.
 In the course of the broadcast, Şahin explained that she propagates the emancipation of women and a "vaginal self-determination" in her songs and sees her self-deprecating designation as a bitch as progress in terms of emancipation.
 Spiegel editor Christian Buß saw in her appearance a justification for Şahin's emancipatory criticism of her male rap colleagues.
 Peer Schader of the Frankfurter Allgemeine Zeitung, on the other hand, described Şahin in the arts section as a "poor provocative sausage in a golden glittery bowel" with "poisonous narrow-mindedness."
 The Tagesspiegel, which praised her music as "professional," noted that she was not concerned with demonstrating mechanisms of provocation and marketing – rather, she used them quite openly.
 They also said her strategy of attracting attention to herself therefore works.
 Markus Löning, a member of the Bundestag, stated that it was a "scandal" because of what he considered to be the low standard of the show.

-Reviews of Şahin's musical works are rate.
+Reviews of Şahin's musical works are rare.
 Alexander Rudolph complained in the Tages-Anzeiger that Şahin's academic career meant that her appearance as a gangsta rapper was inauthentic.

 In 2008, rapper Schwartz released an album called Lady Bitch Gay, which contains several diss tracks against Şahin.